rahmancdp/watsonx-demoss/README.md

     - 6.2 Java Testcase generation
     - 6.3 CSV to JSON conversion
     - 6.4 Struts to Spring conversion
+    - streamlit version that convert C# to java
 7. translation assistant to multiple language
 8. doc builder with doc template
 9. file translator support ppt and doc